 Fanatec offers a wide variety of products, and sometimes it’s hard to choose between them.
-For many, this is exactly the case when it comes down to two of their most notable wheelbases: the Fanatec CSL Elite, and the ClubSport 2.5.
-This article will examine them in-depth to help you decide which is best for you.
+For many, this is exactly the case when it comes down to two of their most notable wheel bases: the Fanatec CSL Elite, and the ClubSport 2.5.
+Today, we’ll compare them.

 |CSL Elite||ClubSport 2.5|